OctopusDeploy/blog/blog/2018-10/oracle-database-using-redgate/index.md

 description: Octopus Deploy supports many database tools.
 Follow along as we get a CI/CD pipeline built to deploy a database change to an Oracle Database
 author: bob.walker@octopus.com
 visibility: public
-published: 2018-10-18
+published: 2018-10-16
 metaImage: metaimage-redgate-database.png
 bannerImage: blogimage-redgate-database.png
 tags:
  - Database Deployments
 ---

-Many years prior to joining Octopus Deploy, I worked on a .NET application with Oracle as its database for about thirty months.
+Many years prior to joining Octopus Deploy, I worked on a .NET application with Oracle as its database for about 3 years.
 I started working there a couple of years before Octopus Deploy version 1.0 was released.
 Those were tough deployments.
 Everything was manual.
 And we could only deploy on Saturday mornings at 2 AM.
+Which led the never ending debate, should I go to sleep before the deployment, or should I stay up.
+The deployments took anywhere from 2 to 4 hours.
+The answer, go to sleep.
+And set 3 alarms.

 Thankfully, those days are over.
 The tooling available today is light-years ahead of where it was.
 Today we're going to cover deploying changes to Oracle databases.
 The goal of this article is to build up entire CI/CD pipeline using TeamCity as the build server, Octopus Deploy as the deployment tool (of course), with the Redgate Oracle toolset doing the heavy lifting on the database side.

+_Disclaimer:_ I used Oracle between 2010 and 2013.
+The Oracle instance was 10g and I used Benthic and SQL Developer to query Oracle.
+A lot has changed since that time.
+I'm a SQL Server guy.
+Without question I did some goofy things in this article which are no longer best practice.

 **Side Note:** I chose TeamCity for no other reason other than I like it and I had the build server already running.
 The core concepts from this article will transfer over to Jenkins, Bamboo, TFS/VSTS/Azure DevOps.